igorotari/ArmRobotDIY/README.md

 ### 📜 Summary
 This project was a fun way to learn about servo motors and Arduino programming.
 I enjoyed figuring out how to coordinate the movements and make the robotic arm perform repetitive tasks like a real industrial robot!

-Check out the code and give it a try!
-Feel free to modify the movements or add more functionality to the arm.
+Check out the code and may be give it a try)

-## 🚀 Future Improvements
-In the future, I plan to:
-- Add more complex movements.
-- Use sensors to detect objects automatically.
-- Improve the arm’s precision.

-Stay tuned for updates!

 ---
-Made with ❤️ by [Your Name]
+Made with ❤️ by Igorotari